 A Terran from any part of the nation tends to be physically robust due to Gaian religious practices and Terran diet.
 They have a special love for music, having considered music the universal language before they discovered mathematics and magic, and as a consequence also enjoy indulging lavishly in food and dance.
 Terrans celebrate not just their history, but their art throughout their ages as well.

 Terric is the primary language of Terrenus.
 It is spoken in all megacities and most towns, though becomes rare in isolated villages and islands, where a pidgin form of modified Terric of varying names (Terril, Terrin, Terrie, etc) is usually the norm.
-Terric's primary dialects sounds like unaccented English.
-Other dialects sound closer to Romance-influenced language, such as Spanish, Italian, and French.
+Terric's primary dialects sounds like Spanish (users should treat this as a plot device and are not expected to learn how to write Spanish).
+Other dialects sound close to Romance-influenced language, such as Italian and French, but will also deviate into Germanic-influenced languages.

 The Terran federal government has published a white paper on the Terrenus laws of magic, an authoritative perspective on the laws, principles and terminology of magic as they apply in Terrenus.